 There are a number of NCP car parks across the city centre along with large shopping centre car parks and there is a direct trainline from Birmingham New Street to University Station.

 Why not listen to our playlist on the day?

 Parking on campus is currently very limited due to several major building projects that are taking place as part of our £600 million campus redevelopment.
 Therefore, we cannot guarantee a parking space on campus.
 If you do need to drive to the University, parking is located at the North East Car Park (B15 2SA) on Pritchatts Road, floors 1-5 only.
 Please note this car park is used by staff and students and fills up very quickly, therefore the majority of visitors will be unable to find a space.
 This is a pay and display car park; press the yellow button to reduce the charge to £1 for your visit.

 Anyone with a blue badge can park in the disabled parking bays on campus.
 Please report to the East Gate entrance where a member of the Security team will direct you.

 Maps and directions - Edgbaston Campus

-You can complement your department’s programme by visiting a range of our accommodation on offer, touring the campus, attending talks on student finance and accommodation, and visiting our Sports and Fitness Centre.
+You can complement your department’s programme by visiting a range of our accommodation, touring the campus, attending talks on student finance and accommodation, and visiting our Sports and Fitness Centre.
 You may also wish to take a self-guided tour of our Main Library.
-Applicants, parents and other guests are encouraged to take advantage of these opportunities which are available on the below dates.
+Applicants, parents and other guests are encouraged to take advantage of these opportunities.
+Dates for 2020 will be confirmed soon.

 For more information on the range of services available on the day, please download the programme below:DOWNLOAD THE PROGRAMME OF EVENTS

-Birmingham is a cosmopolitan and vibrant city with plenty of cultural and social opportunities.
-You may want to consider arriving the night before or visiting the city after your offer holder visit day.
+Birmingham is a cosmopolitan and vibrant city with lots of cultural and social opportunities.
+You may want to consider arriving the night before or visiting the city after your offer-holder visit day.